Alberto2708/TODOLIST-TEAM11/README.md

 # TODOLIST-TEAM11
-This is the repository where the team
+This is the repository where the team 11 of group 101 will work on the project